itaysegev/micrograd/README.md

 ## Components:

-* Autograd Engine: The heart of TinyGrad, a tiny yet powerful Autograd engine, facilitates reverse-mode autodiff through a dynamically constructed DAG.
+* Autograd Engine: The heart of micrograd, a tiny yet powerful Autograd engine, facilitates reverse-mode autodiff through a dynamically constructed DAG.

 * Neural Networks Library: A small neural networks library built on top of the Autograd engine.
 It includes modules for creating layers, neurons, and multi-layer perceptrons (MLPs) with ease.